sous-chefs/rundeck/cookbooks/jpackage/README.md

 Requirements
 ============

+Chef 0.10.10 and Ohai 0.6.12 are required due to the use of `platform_family`.

 Platform:

-* CentOS, Red Hat, Fedora
+* CentOS, Red Hat, Amazon, Oracle, Scientific, Fedora

 The following Opscode cookbooks are dependencies: